Schots/mlops_project/.hooks/README.md

 Related to: https://github.com/jazzband/pip-tools/issues/1558

 ```
-The exclamation mark `!` means that this commit is really important and the people reviewing or working on the project should read the ​ commit carefully.

-Let's take a look in another example
+Let's take a look at another example

 ```
 feat(model)!: implement a new model more efficiently

 BREAKING CHANGE: This model can result in a **critical** performance loss if the dataset is not well-represented.

 ```

-### 1-a) Table of prefix and the corresponding description
+### 1-c) Resume: Table of prefixes and the corresponding descriptions

 Here we are going to show you two tables of prefixes and the corresponding descriptions.
-In future, as we learn more about MlOps,we will keep adding more prefixes that we think are suitable for MlOps.
+In the future, as we learn more about MlOps, we will keep adding more prefixes that we think are suitable for MlOps.

-This is the first table which is common to all Software Development Teams [2, 3]
+This is the first table that is common to all Software Development Teams [2, 3]
 | Prefix     | Title                    | Description                                                  |
 | ---------- | ------------------------ | ------------------------------------------------------------ |
 | `feat`     | Features                 | A new feature                                                |